 Simple Scaling Rule: remove

-When the scheduled tasks are executed, go to the scaling group details page and click the Scaling Activities tab.
-Then, check whether any scaling activity is generated.
-If a corresponding scaling activity is generated, click its ID to view the scaling activity details.
+After a scheduled task runs, go to the scaling group details page and click the Scaling Activities tab.
+Confirm a scaling activity ran at the scheduled time and click its ID to view details.